quarrying/quarrying-paper-notes/references/object_analysis_human/Human Detection.md

 ---
 Face++ 开源的一份数据集.

-> Finally, ∼25,000 images are collected in the CrowdHuman dataset.
+> The images with only a small number of persons, or with small overlaps between persons, are filtered.
+Finally, ∼25,000 images are collected in the CrowdHuman dataset.
 We randomly select 15,000, 4,370 and 5,000 images for training, validation, and testing, respectively.

 **References**:
 - [2018] CrowdHuman_ A Benchmark for Detecting Human in a Crowd